 The foundation of our musical layer cake is the pulse.
 Does the music have a beat you can clap along to?
 That’s the pulse.
-Most belly dance music does, unless it’s a taqsim: an improvisation in free rhythm which can be commonly found as an introduction or middle section of a classical belly dance song.
+Most belly dance music does.
+Unless it’s a taqsim: an improvisation in free rhythm.
+Taqsims can be commonly found as an introduction or middle section of a classical belly dance song.
 The tempo is the pace of the musical pulse.
 Is it fast or slow, or somewhere in between?
 Does it vary during the song?
 The meter tells us how many pulses are in each bar, with the first pulse in a bar being the strongest.
 Typically dance music has 2, 4, or 8 pulses in a bar.
-In a piece of music, you should hear this strong first pulse and be able to count out the meter, for example four beats to a bar: One-two-three-four, One-two-three-four, One-two-three-four, ….
-On top off all of this, is the rhythmic mode (iqa) in Middle Eastern music.
-The rhythmic mode deserves a future blog post all of its own, suffice to say for now that it’s the regularly repeating sequences of drum beats within a bar (Baba Yaga Music).
+In a piece of music, you should hear this strong first pulse and be able to count out the meter.
+For example, four beats to a bar is: One-two-three-four, One-two-three-four, One-two-three-four, ….
+On top off all this, is the rhythmic mode (iqa) in Middle Eastern music.
+The rhythmic mode deserves a future blog post of its own.
+Suffice to say for now that it’s the regularly repeating sequences of drum beats within a bar (Baba Yaga Music: “Middle Eastern and Mediterranean Dance Rhythm Diagrams and Descriptions”).
 Those are the interesting and repetitive drum patterns that you hear throughout a song.

 So where does that leave you the dancer?
 You have many delicious musical layers to choose from in your musical interpretation.
-It’s acceptable and encouraged as a dancer to dance to any of the layers – maybe the melody, then the rhythm for a while, and then back again as your fancy takes you.
+It’s acceptable and encouraged as a dancer to dance to any of the layers.
+Maybe the melody, then the rhythm for a while, and then back again as your fancy takes you.
 Play your favourite piece of dance music, sit back, relax, and close your eyes.
 Imagine it’s an exquisite layer cake, and practice picking out each of the layers.
 Can you find the rhythm?
 What about the melody?
 Is there something else going on, like some accents or a sustained drone?
 Put the music on again, and dance – from one layer to another as your imagination takes you.